An MP-DWR method for $h$-adaptive finite element methods: Introduction

-A key observation is that when the finite element space $V_h$ is expressed in different floating point precisions, they should be two different finite element spaces from the computer point of view, even both spaces are built with the same configuration (same mesh, degrees of freedom, basis functions, etc).
+A key observation is that with the same configuration (same mesh, degrees of freedom, basis functions, etc.), if we use two different floating point precision to build finite element spaces, for example, float-precision and double-precision, the two finite element spaces should be different from the computer's point of view.
 To understand it, we need to recall the way a real number is expressed in the computer.
-It is known that from IEEE standard shown in Fig. \ref{IEEE754}, each real number takes up 64 bits in double-precision formats, 32 bits in float-precision formats, and 16 bits in half-precision, respectively.
-Based on this, the same number stored with different precisions will behave differently in calculations.
+From IEEE standard shown in Fig. \ref{IEEE754}, each real number takes up 64 bits in double-precision formats, 32 bits in float-precision formats, and 16 bits in half-precision, respectively.
+Consequently, one number stored with different precision formats will be treated as different numbers in calculations.

-Hence, if we take two vectors $\vec{v_1}=(cos\frac{\pi}{3},sin\frac{\pi}{3})$ and $\vec{v_2}=(-sin\frac{\pi}{3},cos\frac{\pi}{3})$ as an example, it can be seen that two vectors are orthogonal with each other mathematically.
-Numerically, if two vectors are expressed in single-precision, the inner product $(u,v)$ is computed as 0.00000000.
-We kept 8 digits after the decimal point which approaches the limit of single-precision.
-However, if $v_1$ is in single, and $v_2$ is in double, then the inner product becomes -0.000000007771812, which is obviously not zero in double-precision.
-Such an observation motivates an idea for the implementation of DWR, i.e., solving primal and dual problems in two different precisions to avoid the Galerkin orthogonality.
+Then we take two vectors $\boldsymbol{v}_1=(cos\frac{\pi}{3},sin\frac{\pi}{3})$ and $\boldsymbol{v}_2=(-sin\frac{\pi}{3},cos\frac{\pi}{3})$ as an example, it can be seen that two vectors are orthogonal with each other mathematically.
+Numerically, if two vectors are expressed in single-precision, the inner product $(\boldsymbol{v}_1,\boldsymbol{v}_2)$ is computed as 0.00000000.
+However, if $\boldsymbol{v}_1$ is in single, and $\boldsymbol{v}_2$ is in double, then the inner product becomes -0.000000007771812, which is obviously not zero in double-precision.
+Such an observation motivates an idea for the new implementation of DWR, i.e., solving primal and dual problems in two different precision formats to avoid the Galerkin orthogonality.

+In this paper, a multiple-precision DWR (MP-DWR) method is proposed for the implementation of $h$-adaptive finite element methods, towards improving the simulation efficiency.
+In the framework of the MP-DWR method, the primal and dual problem are solved with different precision, respectively.
+Based on these, a DWR \textit{a posteriori} error estimation can be generated to serve the following local mesh refinement.
+The feasibility of above algorithm is discussed in detail in the paper, from which the break of the Galerkin orthogonality can be seen clearly in examples.